ChooseWhy Choose This Program?

 What Will You Learn?

-The program provides students with a solid foundation in analytic thinking, proficiency in the subjects, as well as a spirit of creativity, enterprise, and ethical responsibility.
+The program provides students with a solid foundation in analytical thinking as well as a spirit of creativity, enterprise, and ethical responsibility.
 Mastery of fundamental computing principles is essential as we step into the increasingly virtual future.
-Courses in this department foster a spirit of creativity, enterprise, and ethical responsibility.
-In the liberal arts and sciences tradition, the program emphasizes breadth of knowledge and flexibility.
-Majors in the department may prepare for graduate work in computer science or for careers in business, industry, or government.

 DoWhat Will You Do?